norcams/docs-enduser/docs/dedicated.rst

 Flavors
 -------

-We currently have the following flavors for use with dedicated
+We currently have the following flavors for dedicated instances:
-hardware:

 +--------------------------+--------------+---------+
 | Flavor name              | Virtual CPUs | Memory  |